See available lesson plans in navigation tabs to the left.

 For more information on any of the programs above, please contact us using the contact information below.

-Lorri Brenneman will be teaching three classes that model "hands-on, minds-on" learning!
+Lorri Brenneman will be teaching classes that model "hands-on, minds-on" learning!
 Lesson are aligned to Common Core standards and integrate several subject areas.
 Along with classes, there will be a not-to-be-missed booth with additional resources and information for teachers and students!
+Class information is below.

 There will be a course offering lessons and books that integrate English Language Arts and science.
 This class will cover material appropriate for grades K-9 through a variety of methods including projects, experiments, and collaborative discussions.
 DETAILS TO BE ANNOUNCED!